makrai/notes/merill2010-param-norm-grow.md

   useful biases or constraints imposed by the learning algorithm
   * attempts to study these biases in transformers (Rogers+ 2020; Lovering+ 2021)
   * remains an interesting open question what the biases are, or even how to characterize them in a way relevant to the domain of language
-* thoroughly understanding the dynamics of gradient descent (GD) might clarify the linguistic biases of transformers, and the types of representations they acquire
+* thoroughly understanding the dynamics of gradient descent (GD) might clarify the linguistic biases of transformers, and the types of reprs they acquire
 * We start by making a potentially surprising empirical observation (§3)
   * norm growth: growing parameter norm during training
   * the parameter l 2 norm grows proportional to √t (where t is the timestep)